 Convince That You Can Relate to The Church Community

 Churches often serve as social gathering places in the community.
 Many also offer a variety of services to meet the needs of the people who live in the area, whether they attend or not.
-Two churches in two different areas may serve very different demographics.
+Two churches in two different areas may serve very different demographics and provide different types of social services.
 They will also engage in different types of service and outreach accordingly.

 As the hiring committee reads your letter, they’ll want to be assured that you understand their church community.
 For example, if the church body is made largely of low-income seniors, you could write about creating and coordinating a meal delivery service for senior citizens at your current church.
 If the church serves young, middle-income families with small kids, write about a program you’ve led to encourage youth to be active in the church.